jedevc/botrulez/README.md

 These guidelines exist as a standard for which bots should obey to be consitent with each other.
 The goal of a bot is to enhance the experience of the user and one of the ways to do this is to provide a unified interface between bots.

-Note that all bots do not have to obey these standards.
-There are sometimes very good reasons as to why a bot may not be able to implement the following commands.
-However, it is **strongly** recommended that you do so.
+These standards are all about improving the user experience of bots - if you believe that breaking some of these standards would improve the bot - then go ahead!
+Rules are meant to be broken (if you know what you're doing).

 ***

 # Commands

 The user of the bot should be able to predict when the bot will appear.
 This helps to avoid "spammy" bots.
-Therefore, bots should preferably only speak when instructed to.
-The preferred way for this is to use commands.
+Therefore, bots should mostly be interacted with using commands.

 A command is a statement beinning with a '!' with the command name with possibly arguments following.
 They should match this regex - `/^!\S+(\s+\S+)*$/`.